 We added glitter to some of the houses, and then sealed them with a spray varnish.
 We also removed the little hook in the roof that came with the houses to hang them up, and replaced them with little ribbon flags, made from ribbon, hot glue and a plastic toothpick.
 I love how pretty they all look in their pastel colours.

 Just make sure that you add some holes for drainage so excess water can drip out.
-Just use a sharp nail and a hammer to make lots of small holes.
+Just use a sharp nail and a hammer to make lots of small holes -obviously a grownup job.

 We planted ours with small basket filler plants.
 Remember that the plants will grow, and you still want to be able to see the scene you’ve created, so don’t over plant the planter.

 My daughter Maddie made the yellow fairy house and picked her own yellow plants.
 It’s fun to bring kids to the garden centre and let them pick out their own plants for a project like this.
 You might have to steer them a little in terms of sun or shade loving plants, annuals, and price.
 It’s always fun to see what they pick out, and many nurseries now have their own fairy garden plant section to help select ones that will do well.
 I usually just go with small annuals in cell packs.
 The price is right and they usually have lots with small flowers that bloom all summer.